 Red Rock, OK 74651

-This position closes Monday, September 28th @ 4:00 p.m.
-Please submit all applications to the Human Resources department or firstname.lastname@example.org.
-An application can be found at the tribal check point or online.
+This posting will remain open until filled.
+Please submit all applications to the Human Resources department or email@example.com.
+An application can be found at the tribal check point or online at www.omtribe.org.

 The Lead Cook utilizes their culinary skills to prepare a balanced meal from approved menus.
 Uphold high standards in the kitchen area regarding its sanitary condition; the practice of safe food handling; and maintenance of personal hygiene.